Mendeley/mendeley-api-javascript-readership-map/README.md

 Once you've understood how the sample code works, try enhancing it by:

 * Cache the results of catalog document responses to avoid repeatedly performing identical API requests each time the user changes document in the popup menu
-* Use a map color with an alpha value appended `rgba(157, 22, 32, 0.5)` to fill country regions with a color that reflects the relative number of readers